Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 Brothers or sisters are most likely to have HLA proteins that are similar to yours.
 Around 1 in 3 people have a brother or sister who is a good match.

-If you don’t have any brothers or sisters, or if they are not a good match, your medical team search for a volunteer whose HLA type matches yours as closely as possible.
+If you don’t have any brothers or sisters, or if they are not a good match for you, your medical team search for a volunteer whose HLA type matches yours as closely as possible.
 Millions of volunteers are registered with national and global stem cell registries.
 DKMS, a charity that maintains an international stem cell donor registry, has more information about stem cell donation.

 If a matched unrelated donor is not found for you, it might be possible to use other sources of stem cells that might not be as close a match.
 These include:

-- A relative whose HLA type half matches yours: this is known as a ‘haploidentical’ donor.
+- A relative (biological parent or sibling), whose HLA type half matches yours: this is known as a ‘haploidentical’ donor.
 Due to genetics, siblings have a 50% chance of being a half-match to each other.